1D10T1C-STUD10S/scripta-mirabilia/_drafts/2024-5-9-alernate-universes.md

 ### White Holes

 These are hypothetical opposites of a black hole.
 When there's a negative, there's a positive. \
 White Holes do quite literally the opposite of what Black Holes do.
-Instead of _pulling_ matter and photons in, they _push_ matter and photons out.
+Instead of _pulling_ matter and photons in, they _push_ matter and photons out.\
+Black holes will pull you to its centre, while white holes will push out away.

+Sounds fun.

+---

+### The Penrose Diagram